 We seek applicants with the following qualifications:

-1. Excellent analytical and research skills;
+- Excellent analytical and research skills;

-2. Demonstrated excellence in legal writing;
+- Demonstrated excellence in legal writing;

-3. Initiative and creativity;
+- Initiative and creativity;

-4. Collaborative skills and capacity for teamwork with colleagues and clients;
+- Collaborative skills and capacity for teamwork with colleagues and clients;

-5. Enthusiasm about our mission.
+- Enthusiasm about our mission.

 Application Deadlines

-For semester law student internships, we review applications and extend offers on a rolling basis.
+We review applications and extend offers on a rolling basis.
 For fall internships, we begin reviewing applications in early June.
 For spring internships, we begin reviewing applications in early October.
-We are not currently accepting applications for semester undergraduate internships.
+For summer internships, we begin reviewing applications in early September.

 Here’s what some of our past interns have to say about their experience:

 “It has been a privilege to work as an intern at the Public Interest Law Center.
 I have enjoyed each and every experience, from policy research to administrative projects.
-The highlight of my experience was getting to work with such a vibrant, accomplished, and congenial group of staff.” – Jim Hwan Jung, former intern
+The highlight of my experience was getting to work with such a vibrant, accomplished, and congenial group of staff.” – Jin Hwan Jung, former intern

 “Interning at the Law Center gave me the invaluable opportunity to observe and contribute to the day-to-day work of community-based impact litigation.
 Getting to work with the generous, talented, and committed team made my internship incredibly rewarding and fun.
 I have the Law Center to thank for showing me how the law can be leveraged to create change, and for inspiring me to pursue a public interest career.” – Claire Ewing-Nelson, former intern.